morgen-peschke/trans-factsheet/README.md

       practice at other schools, educating about non-discrimination laws that apply for sports, and being respectful and understanding towards trans athletes (sportsmanship!)
 * [University of Leicester: Hargie et al. 15](https://web.archive.org/web/20180719224455/https://lra.le.ac.uk/bitstream/2381/38576/6/Transgender%20paper.pdf)
-    * _"It is primarily the **lack of public understanding** regarding transgender people that remains the greatest cause of their exclusion"_, not some preceived advantage among athletes.
+    * _"It is primarily the **lack of public understanding** regarding transgender people that remains the greatest cause of their exclusion"_, not some perceived advantage among athletes.
     * The study found** interconnecting themes **among all its participants to substantiate the prominence of public
       exclusion:
         * the impact of alienating** sports experiences** at school